endeavouros-arm/images/README.md

  [![Maintenance](https://img.shields.io/maintenance/yes/2023.svg)]() [![Downloads](https://img.shields.io/github/downloads/endeavouros-arm/images/total)]()

 Images for the installation of EndeavourOS on supported ARM devices. <br />
-Supported devices include Raspberry Pi 4b, Raspberry Pi 5b.
+Devices include Raspberry Pi 4b, Raspberry Pi 5b.
 Odroid N2, and Pinebook Pro. <br />
 There is also an image for a bare bones headless server for the RPi 4b / 5b. <br />
-These images contain an EndeavourOS image complete up to including the "Desktop-Base + Common packages". <br />
+These images contain a base install of EndeavourOS including some Common packages. <br />
-The only things missing is some personalization and configuration plus a Desktop Environment or Window Manager. <br />
+Ready for some personalization and configuration plus a Desktop Environment or Window Manager. <br />
 These are provided by a script which launches automatically upon first bootup. <br /> <br />